 Plans for return

 - (Note: Each of these plans will be reviewed and may be changed.
 Each successive step relies on the success of the previous one.
 We ask that you follow social distancing and directions of any who are tasked with guiding this social distancing.)

 - Sunday Masses are back.
-Masses will be limited to no more than 300.
+Masses will be limited in attendance.
 Mass times will be reviewed each week and may change.

 - Saturday at 5 p.m.